10 Fun Facts About The Flute

 Flute Facts

 The flute has only been around since the 1800s.
-The flute industry goes way farther than the 1800s, almost 43,000 years ago in northwestern Slovenia.
+In northwestern Slovenia, the flute industry goes way further than the 1800s, almost 43,000 years ago.
 This flute was made out of a cave bear femur, which Neanderthals hunted.
 It’s only estimated to be this old, but many archaeologists suggest it could be double that amount.
 A curator at the Slovenian National Museum had a replica made and had Lubin Makowsky play it.

 10 Interesting Facts About The Flute